-This link Opens a page that lets you WAN Specify how the Wide Area Network (WAN) ADSL setup is configured.
+This link Opens a page that lets you ATM Used to set up multiple ATM channels.
+Most users will only do this if instructed by their service provider.
+WAN Specify how the Wide Area Network (WAN) ADSL setup is configured.
 Some of the values need to be supplied by your ISP/DSL provider.
-LAN Specify the settings that control the connection between the X6 modem and your computer.
+LAN Specify the settings that control the connection between the X7N modem and your computer.
 Set a fixed IP address for your computer.
 NAT Virtual Servers Setup page: To direct incoming traffic from the WAN side.
 A maximum of 32 entries can be configured.
 Port Triggering: To dynamically open up ports in the firewall when an application on the LAN initiates a TCP/UDP connection to the remote application using a 'Triggering Port'.
 A maximum of 32 entries can be configured.
 DMZ Host: To forward IP packets from the WAN that do not belong to any of the applications configured in the Virtual Servers table to the DMZ host computer.
-Security→ IP Filtering Outgoing: To block selected IP traffic by setting up filters.
-Incoming: To accept selected IP traffic by setting up filters (when the firewall is enabled).
-Parental To choose particular URLs to be excluded or